Bav75/Apartment_Grabber/README.md

 # ApartmentGrabber

 Apartment Grabber is a test gem being designed as part of the Flatiron School curriculum.
-This gem invovles scraping the Zillow website for apartment rental listings for educational purposes.
+This gem invovles scraping Craiglist for apartment rental listings for educational purposes.

 ## Installation